aleroses/English/PachoOchoa/1-Principiante/Lección 13 - This - That - These - Those forma negativa e interrogativa con TO BE y WH.md

 4. What are these?
 	- These are books.
 5. Are those your friends?
-	- No, those isn't my friends.
+	- No, those aren't my friends.
 6. Who are those?
-	- Those is my grandmother and my sister.
+	- Those are my grandmother and my sister.

 ### Vocabulary
 - Uncles: Tíos